Martiless/nondairy-godmother/README.md

 ![Menus](/static/images/date_picker.jpg)
 </details>
-On the booking form the user has the option to pick the date they would like to make the bookings for.
+On the booking form, the user has the option to pick the date they would like to make the bookings.
 This can be done by either typing the date in the date section or by clicking on the little calendar in the corner of the box and popping out the date picker.

 &nbsp;